Pedrobe9/password-generator/README.md

 # password-generator
 It generates a random password based on certain criteria.
+Link to deploy application:  https://pedrobe9.github.io/password-generator/

 ## Usage
 click the Generate Passord button to start the process of generating the password.
 It will prompt the user to introduce information to generate the password: length of password and type of charactoers to include.
+There must be at least one character type.
 If information introduced by user not the appropriate to generate the password, it will  prompt again until apropriate information in introduced.

 ![Screechot of password generator](assets/screenshot-password-generator.png)